Married Filing Separately with Student Loans

 The community property states are:

 In these states, the income is split 50 – 50 on a tax return if they file married and separate.
-This can be maximized when the higher debt person has the highest income.
-The higher-income person will get a net reduction which in turn reduces adjusted gross income and their monthly IDR payment.
+This can be maximized when the person with higher debt has the highest income.
+The higher-income person will get a net reduction, which reduces adjusted gross income and their monthly IDR payment.

 Marriage Filing Decision Summary

-For married couples that have student loans, this is not an easy decision.
-It is important to get your taxes done by a tax professional both as joint and separate filers.
-For couples, it is critical to understand the tax differential and then compare it to your student loan repayment options.
-These decisions become even more important as your financial life becomes more complex with home purchases and adding children.
+This is not an easy decision for married couples with student loans.
+Getting your taxes done by a tax professional as joint and separate filers is crucial.
+Couples must understand and compare the tax differential to their student loan repayment options.
+These decisions become even more critical as your finances become more complex with home purchases and adding children.

 Disclaimer: PayForED is not a tax consulting firm.
-Any of the above information needs to be reviewed by a tax advisor since other tax items could impact your results.
+A tax advisor needs to review any of the above information since other tax items could impact your results.